jybaran/mergesort-battle/README.md

 # mergesort-battle
-Cathy Lee, Jenny Baran, Lauren Olson, and Zoe Riell CSC 220
+Cathy Lee, Jenny Baran, and Zoe Riell
+CSC 220

 We created 7 dictionaries to store the runtimes of 4 different sorts based on 7 different outputs (10^k, k = 1, 2, ..., 7).
 We compared the built-in Python and Julia sort functions with iterative implementations by hand.